Pulled Brisket Sandwiches

 1 brisket flat (5 - 7 lbs)

 buns or dinner rolls

 This isn’t a complicated recipe, but I wanted to write down what I do for brisket when I’m not going for slices or doing a whole packer brisket.
-I don’t typically do much with brisket and I follow a very central-Texas approach to the cook by using oak or an oak blend for the smoking word, Kosher salt, and course black pepper.
+I don’t typically do much with brisket and I follow a very central-Texas approach to the cook by using oak or an oak blend for the smoking wood, Kosher salt, and course black pepper.
 The flat cut works well for this and shreds nicely.
 Depending on how you trim brisket, you should have enough fat to mix into the shredded meat, which helps with the texture and provides a little extra moisture at the last minute.

 Keeping the brisket cold before trimming really helps with handling.
 Rinse and pat dry the chilled brisket.
 Trim no less than a 1/4 inch of fat from the top of the cut.
 Try and remove as much silver skin from the bottom of the cut as possible.
 If you notice any gray meat along the edges, go ahead and trim it.
 Depending on how picky you are about trimming, this is a good time to square up the brisket.
 Score the fat cap in a crosshatch pattern down to the meat, but don’t score the meat itself.

 Mix 1 tablespoon of Kosher salt with 1 tablespoon of course black pepper in a small bowl.
 Season the brisket on all sides, including the edges.
 Rub the seasoning into the crosshatch thoroughly.
 If you need to use more seasoning, feel free to do so.
 This might be necessary depending on the size of the brisket.
 Your goal is to cover the entire cut with an even, consistent layer of salt and pepper.
 Set aside and rest at room temperature.